NCERT Solutions For Class 12 Flamingo English Chapter 2 (Lost Spring)

 c.
 Did not want to swim

 d.
 Was forced to swim Answer: b.
-Loved swimming
+Loved swimming - What are water wings?

 a.
 A pair of wings to fly over the water